justinethier/cyclone/docs/Garbage-Collector.md

 The heap is locked during allocation and sweep operations to protect against concurrent access.

 If there is not enough free memory to fulfill a request a new page is allocated and added to the heap.
 There is no choice, unfortunately.
 The collection process is asynchronous so memory cannot be freed immediately to make room.

+Cyclone's heap is based on the implementation from chibi scheme.

 ## Thread Data